sara-nl/griddocs/source/Pages/PBS/life_science_clusters.rst

 .. _life-science-clusters:

 **************************
-Life Science Grid Clusters
+Life Science Grid clusters
 **************************

-The current page provides information about the Life Science Grid clusters and their locations, local support contact persons, and DNS addresses of User Interface (UI) and Storage Element (SE) machines.
+The current page provides information about the Life Science Grid (LSG) clusters and their locations, local support contact persons, and DNS addresses of User Interface (UI) and Storage Element (SE) machines.

 .. contents::
     :depth: 4